fpindia/purescript-adventofcode/README.md

 ### aoc run YEAR DAY

-Use `aoc run` to quickly run your current solution and measuring the execution time for you.
+Use `aoc run` to quickly run your current solution and measure the execution time.

 ```
 ./aoc run 2020 5